 - Some bruising and swelling is normal.
-You should expect only mild discomfort at the injection (fat grafting) sites (if applicable), and moderate discomfort and bruising at the harvest (liposuction) sites. - After liposuction there will be bloody fluid that seeps from some incisions.
+You should expect only mild discomfort at the injection (fat grafting) sites, and moderate discomfort and bruising at the harvest (liposuction) sites. - After liposuction there will be bloody fluid that seeps from some incisions.
 It is normal to have fluid drain from the liposuction port sites for several days after surgery.
 The fluid may appear "bloody" at first, and then eventually turn clear.
 You may want to sit on dark-colored towels or absorbent pads until this subsides. - You will wear a compression garment to the harvest site(s) for a minimum of four weeks: day and night for the first two weeks, and during the daytime and when active for the next two to four weeks, depending on your healing. - Shower daily with a mild soap.
 Pat area dry.
-You may remove your compression garments to shower. - Avoid strenuous activity for the first week after surgery, but walk several times per day around the house. - Do not apply any ice or heating pads to the injection or harvest sites. - If you have any concerns, call the office to discuss during business hours.
+You may remove your compression garments to shower. - Avoid strenuous activity for the first week after surgery. - Do not apply any ice or heating pads to the injection or harvest sites. - "If you have any concerns, call the office to discuss during business hours."